zeppelin-social/backfill-bsky/README.md

 # backfill-bsky

 Backfills a Bluesky AppView with historical commit data.
 This is expected to run on the same machine as the AppView, and will write directly to the database.

-Environment variables used are borrowed from [the bluesky-selfhost-env project](https://github.com/itaru2622/bluesky-selfhost-env/blob/467f060ab935d143096a7292c627a221cfef29b5/docker-compose.yaml#L294).
+### Environment variables

+- `BSKY_DB_POSTGRES_URL` — a Postgres connection string to the AppView database.
+- `BSKY_DB_POSTGRES_SCHEMA` — the schema name for the database; most likely `bsky`.
+- `BSKY_DID_PLC_URL` — the URL of the PLC directory to use for resolving DIDs.
+If you're self hosting a PLC mirror, this can be the mirror's URL; otherwise, it should be `https://plc.directory`.
+- (optional) `FALLBACK_PLC_URL` — the URL of a fallback PLC directory to use; you can set this to `https://plc.directory` if you're self hosting a PLC mirror.
+- `BUFFER_REPO_PROVIDER` — a `wss://` URL to the relay to buffer events from while backfilling.

 ## Steps

-0. Ensure AppView and BGS/relay are running, `pnpm build`.
+0. Ensure the AppView is running.
-1. `pnpm request-crawl` — informs relay of all PDSes to be crawled to begin emitting events.
+1. `bun drop-indexes` — will drop all indexes from the AppView database and log the command to recreate them to stdout and `create.sql`.
-	- Requires: `BSKY_REPO_PROVIDER`, `BGS_ADMIN_KEY`
+    - Requires: `BSKY_DB_POSTGRES_URL`, `BSKY_DB_POSTGRES_SCHEMA`
-2. `pnpm buffer` — will run in the background until step 4 to buffer relay events while backfill is running.
+2. `bun buffer` — will run in the background until step 4 to buffer relay events while backfill is running.
-	- Requires: `BSKY_REPO_PROVIDER`
+    - Requires: `BUFFER_REPO_PROVIDER` — a `wss://` URL to the relay.
+    - Recommended to run with `pm2` or `forever` to ensure it runs in the background.
-3. `pnpm backfill` — will backfill the AppView historical commit data from all repos.
-Expected to take 15-18 hours as of Nov 26 2024 (~600k users per PDS on largest PDSes / 3000 requests per 300 seconds).
+3. `bun backfill` — will backfill the AppView with historical commit data from all repos.
+Expected to take about 3 days as of May 31 2025.
-   - Requires: `BSKY_DB_POSTGRES_URL`, `BSKY_DB_POSTGRES_SCHEMA`, `BSKY_REPO_PROVIDER`, `BSKY_DID_PLC_URL`
+   - Requires: `BSKY_DB_POSTGRES_URL`, `BSKY_DB_POSTGRES_SCHEMA`, `BSKY_DID_PLC_URL`, (optional) `FALLBACK_PLC_URL`
+   - Recommended to run with `pm2` or `forever` to ensure it runs in the background.
-4. `pnpm buffer:ingest` — will ingest the buffered relay data into the AppView.
+4. `bun create-indexes` — will recreate the indexes in the AppView database.
-	- Requires: `BSKY_DB_POSTGRES_URL`, `BSKY_DB_POSTGRES_SCHEMA`, `BSKY_REPO_PROVIDER`, `BSKY_DID_PLC_URL`
+    - Requires: `BSKY_DB_POSTGRES_URL`, `BSKY_DB_POSTGRES_SCHEMA`
-5. Restart AppView to start listening from the relay at cursor=0, filling in any gaps in the buffer within the relay replay window.
+5. Restart the AppView to start listening from the relay at cursor=0, filling in any gaps in the buffer within the relay replay window.
+6. `bun buffer:ingest` — will ingest the buffered relay data into the AppView.
+    - Requires: `BSKY_DB_POSTGRES_URL`, `BSKY_DB_POSTGRES_SCHEMA`, `BSKY_DID_PLC_URL`